Dynafit Hoji Pro Tour Review

 Uphill Performance

-If you further loosen the buckles (requiring a pants cuff lift), you get range of motion more in line (but not yet quite as good) with that of the top scoring boots.
-It is important to note Dynafit's "Speed Nose" design, employed on the Hoji Pro Tour.
-By eliminating the traditional ski boot toe "ledge" (used in attaching some bindings and all automatic boot crampons) Dynafit can move the tech fittings further back, placing the pivot point in tour mode closer to one's foot.
-This has a noticeable, but very very minor advantage in touring.
-There are usability issues with this, noted below, that make it a net disadvantage to our review team.
+If you further loosen the buckles (requiring a pants cuff lift), you get range of motion more in line (but not yet quite as good) with that of the top-scoring boots.
+It is important to note Dynafit's “Speed Nose” design, employed on the Hoji Pro Tour.
+By eliminating the traditional ski boot toe “ledge” (used in attaching some bindings and all automatic boot crampons), Dynafit can move the tech fittings further back, placing the pivot point in tour mode closer to one's foot.
+This has a noticeable but debatable and very, very minor advantage in touring.
+There are usability issues with this, noted below, that makes it a net disadvantage to our review team.

 Weight

-The Hoji Pro Tour, in size 26.5, weighs six pounds two ounces.
+A pair of the Hoji Pro Tour, in size 26.5, weighs six pounds two ounces (that converts to 1389 grams for one boot).
 For as good as this boot skis, this is remarkable.
-When you consider that, just three years ago, we were excited for the six pound five ounce La Sportiva Spectre, the Hoji mass is remarkable.
-At a lower weight, the Hoji skis way, way better than the Best Buy Spectre.
-Materials are carefully chosen and stripped down on the Hoji boot.
+When you consider that, just three years ago, we were excited for the six-pound five-ounce La Sportiva Spectre, the Hoji mass is remarkable.
+At a lower weight, the Hoji skis way, way better than that now out-of-date option.
+Materials are carefully chosen and stripped down on the Hoji.

 Downhill Performance